ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Introduction-to-Seaborn.md

 I think every python programmer can benefit from using seaborn for visualizations.
 The advantage of matplotlib is that you can do essentially anything you want with it by building a plot piece-by-piece.
 Seaborn doesn't take away any of that, but rather adds some nice default aesthetics and built-in plots that complement the complicated matplotlib code you may already be writing.

-As someone who started off using Seaborn right away and has been using it for less than two months, I'm far from an expert on Seaborn or matplotlib.
-But I hoped this post would be helpful for new Python users or reluctant Seaborn adapters for the great advantages I see in Seaborn.
+As someone who started off using seaborn right away and has been using it for less than two months, I'm far from an expert on seaborn or matplotlib.
+But I hoped this post would be helpful for new Python users or reluctant seaborn adapters for the great advantages I see in Seaborn.